Compliance

 Employees can access relevant internal regulations at any time via the Company intranet or other means.
 They also undergo various forms of compliance training on the prevention of bribery.
 In this manner, we are working to raise employee awareness of this important issue.

-Internal controls, legal compliance inspections, and internal audits are used to continuously monitor whether these mechanisms are functioning properly.
-The results of monitoring are reported to the Company’s Board of Directors.
+Internal control inspections, legal compliance inspections, and internal audits are used to continuously monitor whether these mechanisms are functioning properly.
+The results of monitoring are reported to the Company’s Board of Directors as needed.

 The Company, ENEOS, and its overseas subsidiaries also maintain risk screening systems for domestic and overseas business partners using services provided by specialized vendors, and conduct risk checks in a timely manner.
 In addition, we conduct risk surveys at the commencement of business relationships with new business partners, and if risks are indicated, we take necessary risk mitigation measures and determine whether or not to commence the business relationships.
-We also have a system in place to promptly detect and rectify problems through our whistleblower systems.
+We also have a system in place to promptly detect and rectify violations and indications of violations through our whistleblower systems.

-In fiscal 2023, there were no serious violations and no fines, administrative monetary penalties or settlements imposed regarding corruption or bribery.
-In addition, no internal disciplinary action was taken in connection with corruption or bribery.
+In fiscal 2024, there were no serious violations and no fines, administrative monetary penalties or settlements imposed regarding corruption or bribery at the Company or ENEOS.

 Operation of the Anti-Corruption Policy